bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 authorization logic is dispersed throughout different layers of our server codebase and follows different patterns, some of which are no longer suitable for our changing permissions structures.

-We should decide on a single, consistent solution to how we manage authorization in Bitwarden applications.
+We should decide on a single, consistent solution to how we manage authorization in our applications.
+This is primarily concerned with the main Bitwarden server and client code (including Password Manager, Admin Console and Provider Portal) but could be extended to other products.

 ### Terminology